 Advanced dermal fillers plump and lift the skin while gently replacing the collagen that’s lost during the aging process.
-JUVEDERM, and BELOTERO BALANCE also help stimulate the body’s own production of collagen.
-These fillers not only restore smoothness to your face, but they also volumize cheeks, jawlines, thinning lips and even aging hands.
+JUVEDERM and BELOTERO BALANCE also help stimulate the body’s own production of collagen.
+These fillers not only restore smoothness to your face but also volumize cheeks, jawlines, thinning lips, and even aging hands.
 A topical anesthetic is applied prior to treatment to ensure patient comfort.
 After the dermal filler procedure, expect to see some bruising and swelling, which typically diminishes over the course of a week to 10 days.
 It’s best to plan dermal filler treatments at least two weeks in advance of a big event.

 Both BOTOX® and advanced dermal fillers are effective treatments; however, they can sometimes be used together to achieve optimal results in patients with both dynamic and static wrinkles.
 BOTOX® can also be used to extend the life of filler applications.

 How Soon they Work and How Long they Last

 Fairly quick-acting, BOTOX® results are usually visible within 3-5 days and last about 3-6 months.
 Dermal fillers, on the other hand, produce almost instantaneous results that can last anywhere from 6 months to two years.

 Which is Right for You?